Benefits of Annual HVAC Maintenance

 Prevent Water Damage to Your Home

-Timely air conditioning maintenance could protect your home from experiencing water damage.
+Timely AC services in New Port Richey, FL could protect your home from experiencing water damage.
 If you notice a pool of clear liquid surrounding the condenser unit, there is a chance that it is caused by a blockage or some other issue that you should remedy right away.

 The same might be true if you notice water dripping from the furnace or the gas line attached to it.
 This can occur if the condensation pan is too full and is forcing moisture to come into contact with the heating system.